Skip to content

 All of the factors that determine your credit score come from your credit report, and those factors can be classified into three categories of information that lenders and businesses use to predict your future credit behavior:

-• Credit History: the number and type of opened, active and closed accounts you have (credit card, auto loan, mortgage, etc.), age of credit accounts, credit utilization rate, the account balances and your payment history including the number and severity of late payments.
+• Credit History: the number and type of opened, active and closed accounts you have (credit card, auto loan, mortgage, etc.), age of credit accounts, credit utilization ratio, the account balances and your payment history including the number and severity of late payments.

 • Credit Inquiries: when you apply for credit and the lender performs a “hard” pull of your credit report, it will appear on your credit report as a “voluntary” or “hard” inquiry.
 This is different from “involuntary” or “soft” inquiries which happens when you check your rate online or when lenders pull your report to make you a pre-approved offer in the mail.
 Only hard inquiries are visible to other people, and they can impact your credit score for up to one year.